WE ARE NOMURA

 After that, Ogasawara became the chief.
 I was put in charge of project management for large-scale cultural facilities, and one of the most challenging projects was Hamamatsu Science Museum Miraira.

-At that time, it was the first time in the industry that we received a proposal based on the so-called DBO method (*), in which a private company receives a comprehensive order for design, construction, and operation in the field of educational facilities.
-Ogasawara, who leads the project, is faced with trial and error here as well, as there is no know-how within the company.
+At the time, it was the first time in the industry that a proposal had been received for an educational facility using the so-called DBO method (※), in which a private company receives a comprehensive contract for design, construction, and operation.
+With no know-how within the company, Ogasawara, who was leading the project, was forced to use trial and error here as well.

-Therefore, I decided that I should oversee it from a position like a producer, and with the help of the general manager at the time, I set the overall concept.
-We put it into the software (operation) and hardware (displays production) teams and put together the project.
+Therefore, I decided that I should oversee the project from a producer's perspective, and with the help of my then-general manager, I came up with an overall concept.
+I then passed this on to the software (operation) and hardware (displays production) teams, and we put the project together.

-It's a common technique these days, but at that time, NOMURA had almost no precedent, so we were just trying to figure it out.
-It was necessary to consider a wide range of business areas in parallel while ensuring consistency.”
+Nowadays, this is a common practice, but at the time, NOMURA had almost no precedent and was feeling its way around.
+We had to consider a wide range of business areas in parallel and ensure consistency."

 Ogasawara: I believe that it is the charm of the people who run the facility that attracts visitors and leads to repeat visitors.
 With that in mind, we placed the show space, which is often built in a corner of the facility, right in the center of the Hamamatsu Science Museum, and designed it so that the stage could be seen from anywhere.

-This kind of planning idea was born because the planners were involved from the design stage.
-I believe that we were able to create an displays space unique to the DBO method.”
+This kind of planning idea was born because the intended operators were involved from the design stage onwards.
+I believe we have been able to create an displays space that is unique to the DBO method."

-*DBO method (Design, Build, Operate): A system in which the public sector raises funds and orders the design, construction, maintenance and management, and operation of the project from a private company.
+*DBO (Design, Build, Operate) method: A method of public-private partnership in which the public sector provides the funds and comprehensively orders the design, construction, maintenance, and operation to private businesses.

 Establish a business scheme that is beneficial to both the public and private sectors.
 Motivation in the fields of education and child-rearing